fenago/python-networking-sysadmins/development/lab_guides/Lab_10.md

 In this exercise, you were able to convert a list of test score marks to a NumPy array.
 You will find the mean using these values within the NumPy array in *Exercise 129*, *Calculating the Mean of the Test Score*.

-One of the most common statistical measures is the mean.
-Traditionally thought of as the average, the mean of a list is the sum of each entry divided by the number of entries.
-In NumPy, the mean may be computed using the `.mean` method.

 Exercise 129: Calculating the Mean of the Test Score